 Response optimization

-The objective of the Response Optimization algorithm is to exploit the mathematical model to look for optimal operating conditions.
-Indeed, the predictive model allows us to simulate different operating scenarios and adjust the control variables to improve efficiency.
+The objective of the Response Optimization algorithm is to utilize the mathematical model to identify optimal operating conditions.
+Indeed, the predictive model enables us to simulate various operating scenarios and adjust the control variables to enhance efficiency.

-An example is minimizing exhaust vacuum while maintaining energy over the desired value.
+An example is minimizing exhaust vacuum while maintaining energy at or above the desired value.

 Variable name | Condition | |